chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

 - The is the family kitchen. -> This is the family kitchen.
 - "No, doesn’t mean that" -> "No, it doesn't mean that"

-Debatable Copy Corrections

-- "His laugh was contagious and his spirit big, I'm told.” -> "His laugh was contagious, and his spirit was big, I'm told.”
-- "Not exactly the apology Savvy was expecting" -> "Not exactly the apology Savvy expected"

-Arbitrary Rephrasings
+Random Rephrasings

 - "He stood on the opposite side" -> "He stood on the other side"
 - "He put his glass down" -> "He set his glass down"
 - "the overhead lights flashed" -> "the overhead lights flickered"
 - "The corners of his mouth" -> "The corners of his lips"

+Debatable Copy Corrections

+- "His laugh was contagious and his spirit big, I'm told.” -> "His laugh was contagious, and his spirit was big, I'm told.”
+- "Not exactly the apology Savvy was expecting" -> "Not exactly the apology Savvy expected"

 ## Conclusion